 Workers employed within the EU are subject to the social security system of their country of employment

 The EU legislation does not replace the social security systems in the Member States with one common system.
-Instead the social security coverage for persons who move between the EU countries is regulated in EC Regulation 883/2004.
+Instead the social security coverage for persons who move between the EU countries is regulated in EC Regulation 883/2004 (PDF).
 The country under whose social security system you are covered is determined on the basis of the Regulation.
 The main principle is that as an employee you are covered under the social security system of the country of employment even if you live in another Member State.
 If you are not employed, your right to social security benefits is determined in accordance with the legislation of your country of residence.

 The EC Regulation affects almost all Kela benefits when you move between the EU countries.
 Please note that for instance the right to basic social assistance or housing allowance is not determined in accordance with the Regulation.
 The right to these benefits is determined on the basis of the Finnish national legislation.
 You usually have to live permanently in Finland in order to qualify for these benefits.

 The purpose of the Regulation is to ensure that persons moving within the EU are covered by only one national social security system at a time.
 This is called coordination of social security.
 The purpose of the Regulation is also to ensure that you do not lose any social security entitlements if you move from one EU country to another.
 The Regulation is applied to nationals of the EU countries who are, or have been, subject to the social security system of one or several Member States, as well as to their family members.
-Check your social security coverage in Finland via Kela's online customer service (in Finnish or in Swedish), if you have lived or worked abroad.
+Check your social security coverage in Finland via Kela's e-service (in Finnish or in Swedish), if you have lived or worked abroad.

 Applicable also to nationals of countries outside the EU